brucefan1983/GPUMD/doc/gpumd/input_parameters/dump_netcdf.rst

 * The NetCDF files also contain atom types, cell lengths, and angles, which can be used in visualization and analysis software.
 * The atomic positions are always included in the output.
 For periodic MD, the wrapped positions are written.
+* AMBER NetCDF represents a periodic cell using lengths and angles in a standard orientation.
+  If the GPUMD cell has a different orientation, the output positions and velocities are rigidly transformed with the cell so that periodic geometry is preserved.

 Examples
 --------